visualizedata/george-sieniawski-thesis/README.md

 Anderson, Ewan W. *Strategic Minerals: The Geopolitical Problems for the United States.* New York: Praeger, 1988.

+Branch, Jordan. *The Cartographic State: Maps, Territory and the Origins of Sovereignty.* Cambridge: Cambridge University Press, 2015.

 Brodie, Bernard. *A Guide to Naval Strategy.* Princeton, NJ: Princeton University Press, 1944.

 Brodie, Bernard. *Sea Power in the Machine Age.* Princeton, NJ: Princeton University Press, 1941.